datagrok-ai/public/help/develop/performance.md

 # Performance

 The importance of performance cannot be overstated.
-A modern system should be capable of working with hundreds of millions of datapoints, and every bit of performance counts.
+A modern system should be capable of working with hundreds of millions of data points, and every bit of performance counts.
 Memory consumption and latency fall in the same category.

 ## In-Memory Database